kevinisaacperez/DellT5600Hackintosh/README.md

 # The Specs
 ![IMG_20210717_223117_982](https://user-images.githubusercontent.com/88598044/146824013-e2bd1dc8-4348-4d9e-9616-59e7622b753e.jpg)
-So, as of August 7th 2021, this is my current setup:
+So, as of November 1st, 2021, this is my current setup:

 |**Component**    |**Model**                                                |
 |-----------------|---------------------------------------------------------|